Rabies in Dogs: Identifying Symptoms & Ensuring Your Dog's Safety

 4. What happens if my dog develops rabies symptoms?

 Unfortunately, once symptoms appear, there is no cure for rabies.
 The focus will be on keeping your dog comfortable, but the disease is usually fatal.
-Immediate vaccination can prevent this outcome if administered before symptoms show.
+Immediate vaccination can prevent this outcome if administered before symptoms develop.

 5. How can I prevent my dog from getting rabies?